Axway/amplify-central/content/en/docs/runtime_security/view_runtime_security.md

 ## Before you start

-* You understand
+* You understand what security risks at detected with the Runtime Compliance.
-* You know
+* You know how to view more details about the security risks identified.

 ## Objectives

-Learn how to
+Learn how to view and interpret the Runtime Compliance score.

 The Runtime Compliance score is represented as grade from A based on the Average Risk Score for each API.
 The range for each grading are: